-We previously told you about the provision for taxpayers who can’t pay their tax bills in full.
-But many people may not also be aware that they have certain protections when it comes to dealing with the IRS.
-The agency publishes a Taxpayer Bill of Rights, but like anything, it is subject to revisions every few years.
-The 2017 version stipulates that you have:
+We’ve told you about the provision for taxpayers who can’t pay their tax bills in full.
+But many people may not be aware that they have certain protections when it comes to dealing with the IRS.
+The agency publishes a Taxpayer Bill of Rights, and it stipulates that you have:

 - The right to be informed

 - The right to pay no more than the correct amount of tax

 - The right to challenge the agency’s position and be heard